pumbaasdad/aws-account/README.md

    * `administer-system-restore` - Allows the `OrganizationAccountAccessRole` to be assumed in the `system-restore` sub-account.
  * IAM Groups
-   * `<account alias>-admin` - A group for account administrators.
+   * `terraform` - A group for users that will run terraform.
+Although this group does not provide administrator access, members of this group will be able to grant themselves permission to do anything.
+Protect the credentials of any member of this group accordingly.
 It contains the following policies:
      * `manage-users`
      * `manage-groups`
      * `manage-policies`